 The following picture shows an overview of the Discovering Prayer approach.
 We will keep returning to it as we describe each step.
 You can also download it for printing as a reminder of the path we're following.

-Below, we will cover the six steps in detail:
+Below, we will cover these six steps in detail:

-Note the arrow after step 6 that points back up to the top.
+Note the arrow after step six that points back up to the top.
 This approach is a means for continual discovery and re-discovery.

 Let’s begin with...